VC Glossary

 - Series BSeries B Round

-Series B is the scaling round that funds GTM expansion and team build after a company has proven its initial GTM motion.
-Carta puts the median Series B pre-money valuation at $118.9M for primary rounds in Q3 2025, with median dilution falling to 12.9% as round sizes grow without proportional valuation increases.
+Series B is the scaling round that funds go-to-market expansion and team build after a company has proven its initial GTM motion.
+The round shifts the question from 'does this work?' to 'how big can this get?'

 - Series CSeries C Round

-Series C is a growth-stage equity round for companies approaching profitability or an IPO window, typically used to fund category leadership, international expansion, or acquisitions.
-Cooley's Q4 2025 report shows median Series C pre-money valuations jumped from $175M in Q3 to $367M in Q4 2025.
+Series C is a growth-stage equity round for companies approaching profitability or an IPO window.
+The round typically funds category leadership, international expansion, or acquisitions rather than core product or market discovery.

 Exits